 The Bogomil sect spread to the Byzantine Empire and other parts of Southeast Europe.
 However, it died out after the Turks conquered the area.

 In the 14th century the Ottoman Turks were a rising power in the region.
 In 1393 they captured Turnovo.
 All Bulgarian resistance to the Turks ended in 1396.
 Bulgaria was under Turkish rule for nearly 500 years.

 In 1688 the Bulgarians around Chirpiest rose in rebellion.
-However the rebellion was crushed.
-Nevertheless from the late 17th century onwards the Turkish Empire went into inexorable decline.
+However, the rebellion was crushed.
+Nevertheless from the late 17th century onward the Turkish Empire went into inexorable decline.

 By the treaty of Berlin, July 1878 Bulgaria was split in two.
 The northern half was not allowed to be totally independent.
-Instead Bulgaria was to be a vassal state of Turkey called a principality.
-It was to be ruled by a prince with a parliament called the subranie.
+Instead, Bulgaria was to be a vassal state of Turkey called a principality.
+It was to be ruled by a prince with a parliament called the Sobranie.